 Everyone travels to Cuboree on a bus.
 The buses are set up to run along the most populous routes, and in some cases there might be requirements to get your Cub Scout to a certain centre, closer to the event you will be advised to where your Cub Scouts pick up point will be.

 Occasionally some people want to travel to Cuboree on their own, there is a special application process for this as there are some considerations around the movements of everyone else that need to be taken into consideration.
 Please note non-bus travellers will be given set times for drop-off and pick-ups and these must be adhered to for security reasons.
 Buses have the priority and you will be advised of times closer to the event.

 Leaders and Youth Helpers: $510

 To try and make this a bit easier for families we will split the payment into three smaller amounts of $200, $200 and $199.
-The dates of these payments will be released when the bank account set up has been finalised.
+Please see the eligibility and costs page for more information.

 It is important to note that until we have received your first payment as a deposit, your application will still be considered pending.

-Cuboree is a major event and although it is the most exciting adventure a cub scout can have, it is not for everyone.
+Cuboree is a major event and although it is the most exciting adventure a Cub Scout can have, unfortunately it is not for everyone.

-We have set the minimum age for cub scouts as nine as we feel it might be a bit much for newer cub scouts with less experience.
+We have set the minimum age for Cub Scouts as nine as we feel it might be a bit much for newer Cub Scout with less experience.

 There is an incredible team of volunteers putting in a huge amount of work for this because they believe in it.

-We really hope your cub scout will join us in 2020!
+We really hope your Cub Scout will join us in 2021!